swimmingly/swimmingly.github.io/_pages/dark-retreat.md

 - redundant security procedures, including screening measures (eg, the Psychopathy Checklist)
 - wise operators with a strategy to keep everyone from harm

 Evil is real.
 Malevolent psychopaths and narcissists are among us.
 They may wish to retreat or become supporters for any number of reasons.
-Physically and socially, they must by dealt with, and in ways that do not make matters worse.
+Physically and socially, they must be dealt with, and in ways that do not make matters worse.
 Let us begin by acknowledging their existence.

 Statistics are surprising.
 Andrei Lobaczewski, author of _Political Ponerology_ was a clinical psychologist.
 He studied psychopathy on a mass scale within mass psychopathic states (Poland under Nazism, then communism).
 He found that 0.6% of the population are primary psychopaths, 5.4% are secondary psychopaths, and 12% are narcissists[^12].
 That is 18%, about 1 in 6 people.
 Most of them are not evildoers due to good training and the law.
 But the few who are evildoers perpetrate half of all violent crime[^13].